cite-architecture/cite-services-spec/text-catalog-specification.md

 ## Relation to CEX

-The `textcatalog` microservice works with content encoded in CEX in a `ctscatalog` block.
+The `textcatalog` microservice works with content encoded in CEX in a `ctscatalog` block (version 2.x of the CEX specification).

 ## Data model